 The Karakalpaks are Sunni Muslims of the conservative Hanafite branch.
 "Sunni," is derived from the Islamic term, sunnah, which means "well-trodden path. " Sunnis believe that the correct path is that of the majority.
 Sunnis expect conformity to the majority belief in religious and political matters.
 The Karakalpak people are noted for their participation in the Sufi sect of Islam.
 Some Sufi Muslims are known for practicing self-hypnosis which is induced by frenzied dancing and chanting.

-The Karakalpak people suffer from health issues, and they do not usually have access to adequate medical facilities.
 Very few Karakalpaks have ever heard the gospel; among those who have heard, very few have responded.
-There are only a few reported church members among the Karakalpak people in any country where they reside including Kazakhstan.
+There are only a few reported church members among the Karakalpak people in any country where they reside.